johanbook/docs/docs/network/ip_address.md

 A Ipv4 subnet mask consists of four bytes, often separated by dots when printed.
 The purpose of a subnet mask is to show which part of an IP address that targets a network and which targets a device.

+## CIDR notation

+CIDR is a notation for specifying a range of IP addresses.